stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 The initial configuration is designed to work with minimal tuning.
 To harden the systems:

 1. Replace the generated IAM policies that are provided with custom policies.
-2. Disable private access to the cluster endpoint.
+2. Disable public access to the cluster endpoint.
 3. Deploy the EKS clusters to private subnets and deploy the load balancers to public subnets.

 The current version of this project does not include continuous integration with GitLab.
 If you decide to use GitLab to manage changes, consider installing the [GitLab cluster agent](https://docs.gitlab.com/user/clusters/agent/).